Dodgers–Padres rivalry: 4+1 Game

-Although dramatic and one of the most memorable moments in recent Dodgers' history, the come-from-behind victory was mostly moot as San Diego would make up the half game and finish with the NL West crown due to their 13–5 record against Los Angeles throughout the season.
-This in turn gave the Dodgers the wild card spot as the best non-division winning team in the NL in 2006.
-However, both teams would be swept in the NLDS, preventing their first playoff match-up.
+Despite being one of the Dodgers' most dramatic and memorable moments in recent history, the come-from-behind victory was rendered mostly moot as San Diego would make up the half game deficit, finishing with the NL West crown due to their 13–5 record against the Los Angeles Dodgers throughout the season.
+Subsequently, the Dodgers secured the wild card spot as the NL's best non-division winning team in 2006; nonetheless, both teams were swept in the NLDS, preventing their first playoff match-up.

 The Dodgers won the division three times in the decade (2004, 2008, 2009), to go along with the wildcard spot in 2006.
-However, the Frank McCourt–led ownership proved to be largely flawed as the Dodgers often boasted immensely talented rosters filled with young talent but constantly fell short of a World Series appearance throughout the decade until Mccourt's forced sale of the team in 2011.
+However, the Frank McCourt–led ownership proved to be largely flawed as the Dodgers often boasted immensely talented rosters filled with young talent, but constantly fell short of a World Series appearance.
 The Padres had back-to-back division wins in 2005 and aforementioned 2006, but fell to the St. Louis Cardinals both times in the NLDS.
 Notably, the rivals were the only two teams to play spring training in China as a part of the MLB China Series in 2008.
 Additionally, the Padres moved into Petco Park, their own stadium for the first time, in 2004.

 2010s

-2010 saw the Padres lead the NL West for much of the season before losing their lead in mid-September to the eventual World champion San Francisco Giants.
-San Diego actually rallied back to tie the San Francisco in the last series of the regular season; however, they lost the last game, thus giving the Giants the NL West crown.
+saw the Padres lead the NL West for much of the season before losing their lead in mid-September to the eventual World champion San Francisco Giants.
+San Diego rallied back to tie the San Francisco in the last series of the regular season; however, they lost the last game, thus giving the Giants the NL West crown.
 They did not seriously compete again in the NL West or for a postseason spot for the rest of the decade.

 In 2012, both franchises saw changes in ownership.
-Before the start of the 2012 season, the Guggenheim Partners bought the Dodgers for $2.15 billion, the most expensive sale for an MLB franchise at the time.
+Before the start of the season, the Guggenheim Partners bought the Dodgers for $2.15 billion, the most expensive sale for an MLB franchise at the time.
 Later that year, Peter O'Malley and Ron Fowler formed the O'Malley Group, which purchased MLB's San Diego Padres from John Moores for $800 million.
 This was of significance to the Dodgers–Padres rivalry due to O'Malley family involvement, who owned the Dodgers from 1944–1998.